Raphus-cucullatus/ivy-cscope.el/README.md

 It provides
 - `ivy-cscope-find-xxx`: 9 functions each for cscope's menu (e.g. symbol, definition, assignment, calling, ...).
-- `ivy-cscope-find-definition-at-point`: find the definition of the symbol at point.
+- `ivy-cscope-find-definition-at-point`: a handy command to find the definition of the symbol at point.
 - `ivy-cscope-pop-mark`: jump back to the location before the last `ivy-cscope-xxxx` jump."
 - `ivy-cscope-command-map`: a keymap of all the commands